tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 - post-state root can be excluded in order to save block space
-- But this increase the fraud proof size
+- But this increases the fraud proof size

 +++